Birds of the York

 Flying close to the water

 Cormorants, aka Loons, are found along the shore and are notable for swimming with their head and neck above the waterline, rather like a submarine.
 They gather in flocks, but the ones we see on the York seem more scattered and independent.
 They fly close to the water, within inches of tripping.
-They have to get a running start to gain flight.
+What’s more, they have to get a running start to gain flight.
 Loons come in two forms, black and white.
 The whites are freshwater birds whose white is more of a lapel.
 Ours are saltwater loons, black all over.

 Pelicans fly the close to the water, except when they rise up to dive.
 They rise three stories up and then WHAM! into the water.
 Oddly, they come up empty much of the time, compared to ospreys at 70%.
 Pelicans, seagulls and loons tend to move on in spring and summer because the osprey are so dominant.
 It’s not that they fight each other, but they compete for fish.
 Come fall, they’ll all be back.